Heartbreak Hotel: Legacy

 Critic Robert Cantwell wrote in his unpublished memoir Twigs of Folly:

-The song was mentioned in the chorus of Patty Loveless's 1988 single "Blue Side of Town".
+The song was mentioned in the chorus of Patty Loveless's 1988 single "Blue Side of Town" from her album Honky Tonk Angel.

-President Bill Clinton performed the song on saxophone during his appearance on The Arsenio Hall Show on June 3, 1992.
+President Bill Clinton performed the song on tenor saxophone during his appearance on The Arsenio Hall Show on June 3, 1992.
 In 2004, it was ranked number 45 on Rolling Stone's list of "The 500 Greatest Songs of All Time", the Rock and Roll Hall of Fame included it in its unranked list 500 Songs that Shaped Rock and Roll and in 2005, Uncut magazine ranked the first performance of "Heartbreak Hotel" in 1956 by Presley as the second greatest and most important cultural event of the rock and roll era.
 Paul McCartney, who participated in Uncut's poll stated, "It's the way [Presley] sings it as if he is singing from the depths of hell.
 His phrasing, use of echo, it's all so beautiful.
 Musically, it's perfect."

 Heartbreak Hotel, a film based on a mythical incident involving the kidnapping of Presley, was released theatrically in 1988.
 It starred David Keith as Elvis Presley and was directed by Chris Columbus.
 In 1999, Elvis Presley Enterprises purchased a Wilson World Hotel branch and after several renovations, opened it and named the hotel after the song, located across the street from Presley's home, Graceland, in Memphis, Tennessee.

 In the CBS miniseries Elvis, a two-part, four hour television movie that explores Elvis Presley's life, a scene depicts Presley (played by Jonathan Rhys Meyers) wanting to record "Heartbreak Hotel" when he first arrives at RCA.
-The song is later used when he is performing at The Dorsey Brothers Stage Show, with Meyers lip-synching.
+The song is later used when he is performing at the Dorsey Brothers Stage Show, with Meyers lip-synching.

-In 2015, "Heartbreak Hotel" was named as The #2 Song of the Rock Era in the book The Top 500 Songs of the Rock Era: 1955-2015.
+In 2015, "Heartbreak Hotel" was named as the #2 song of the rock era in the book The Top 500 Songs of the Rock Era: 1955–2015.

+In his solo song "Piledriver Waltz", written for the EP Submarine, Alex Turner of the Arctic Monkeys, references going for breakfast at "The Heartbreak Hotel."